New Jersey Pine Barrens: The Kallikak study

 The Pine Barrens were home to many rural, backwoods families.
 For years, residents of the rural area were called "Pineys" by outsiders, as a derogatory term.
 Today many Pinelands residents are proud of both the name and the land on which they live.
 In the early 20th century, a family identified in a case study by the pseudonym, the Kallikaks, were presented as an example of genetic inferiority by eugenicists.
-Today, scholars understand that the facts in the Kallikaks study were misrepresented, including photographs altered to make the family members appear more backward.

 Aviation accidents

 On July 12, 1928, the Mexican aviator and national hero Emilio Carranza crashed and was killed in Tabernacle, New Jersey, while returning from a historic goodwill flight from Mexico City to the United States.
 Flying back from Long Island, he encountered a thunderstorm and crashed in Burlington County.
 A 12 ft (3.6 m) monument identifies the location of the crash.

 Efforts to preserve the Pine Barrens

 Despite rapid urbanization of surrounding areas, the Pine Barrens remained largely untouched because its sandy soil was unsuitable for growing most crops.
 Its iron and charcoal deposits did not compete with more readily accessible deposits elsewhere.
 In 1969, the Pine Barrens averaged a density of 15 PD/sqmi, compared with 1000 PD/sqmi in the lands bordering it.
 With rising environmental concerns at the time, people became alerted to the possible destruction of the Pine Barrens and its aquifer by urban sprawl.

 State authorities in the region discussed plans to construct a jetport and associated city in the Pine Barrens to alleviate congestion at other major regional airports of the Mid-Atlantic.
 The low cost of land and lower incidence of fog in the area made the plan appealing.

 Congress created the New Jersey Pinelands National Reserve, the country's first National Reserve, to protect the area under the National Parks and Recreation Act of 1978.

 The surviving Medford office of Dr. James Still, the 19th century "Black Doctor of the Pines", was purchased for preservation by the State of New Jersey in 2006.
 Today it is the Dr. James Still Historic Office Site and Education Center.

 The reserve contains Wharton State Forest, Brendan T. Byrne State Forest, Bass River State Forest, and Penn State Forest.
 The Pinelands was designated a U.S. Biosphere Reserve by UNESCO in 1983 and an International Biosphere Reserve in 1988.

 Howard P. Boyd was instrumental in working to preserve the Pine Barrens and educate visitors.
 He died in December 2011, within the Protection Area of the Pinelands National Reserve.